nogazs/ib-color-naming/README.md

 ## Requirements

-- A standard scientific installation of python is required to use the model.
+- A standard scientific installation of python (see `requirements.txt`).
 - The package `zipfile` is used only when downloading the model for the first time.
 This can also be done manually by downloading the model's file from  [here](https://www.dropbox.com/s/70w953orv27kz1o/IB_color_naming_model.zip?dl=1) and unzipping it under a `./models` directory.